dan-kushnaryov/gas-mock-globals/README.md

 * you've covered your code with tests
 * all the tests pass if you run `npm test`
-* you added your newe added class/service to readme and follow the highlighting pattern

 >>>

 ## Useful links